 The Fall of the Berlin Wall

-In 1985, Soviet leader Mikhail Gorbachev introduced policies of glasnost (openness) and perestroika (restructuring) which aimed to improve the Soviet Union’s economy and political system.
-These reforms led to increasing calls for change in other Eastern Bloc countries, including East Germany.
+In 1985 Mikhail Gorbachev, the mastermind of the Soviet Union, initiated two policies that prolonged the life of the collapsing superpower; glasnost (openness) and perestroika (restructuring) to finally energize the ailing Soviet economy.
+These reforms overheated pressure for change in other countries of the Eastern Bloc including East Germany.

 The Role of Protests